Mersal: Controversies

+Mersal was also associated with conflicting claims regarding its financial outcome for the producers.
+According to producer T. Siva, while the film performed well for distributors and others involved in its business, the production house, Thenandal Studios Limited, reportedly incurred losses.
+He attributed this to the high production costs and the prevailing business model in the film industry.

+Similarly, actor S. Ve.
+Shekher claimed that producer Murali Ramaswamy suffered losses of nearly ₹100 crore despite the film being declared a blockbuster.

 The film was touted to have an approximate organic collection of ₹100-150 crore, the production house Thenandal Studio Limited had to file for bankruptcy due to the high production costs involved.
 The social media propaganda loss of this film amounts to an approximate ₹60 crore, with references citing Atlee asked a salary hike of more than 300% and exceeding the production budget.
 However, G. Dhananjayan opined that the film was considered profitable to all distributors across Tamil Nadu region, as was, the film's producer Murali Ramaswamy.
 In November 2018, the Canada-based magician Raman Sharma, who worked in the project accused Thenandal Studios of non-payment of dues and slammed the company for their unprofessional behaviour.
 In August, Sharma's team sent a legal notice to the makers, demanding the rest of his payment under the Insolvency and Bankruptcy Code, 2016.
 The financial tussles surrounding over the production house led the makers shelve all of their upcoming projects: notably the company's big-budget film Sangamithra, Dhanush's untitled project with Karthik Subbaraj and his directorial film, (Note: The project was later exchanged to YNOT Studios and released under the title Jagame Thandhiram in 2021.)
 A. R. Rahman's virtual reality film Le Musk, and other productions; furthermore, their completed projects Vallavanukkum Vallavan and Iravaakaalam remained unreleased.